Hedda/Domoticz-Zigpy/README.md

   * Currently no access to the Certification CE or FCC
   * Currently no access to the TX Power / Energy level
   * Currently no access to ZiGate reset ( which is quiet convenient when hang).
 The reset allow to reboot the Zigbee stack of the zigate without any break.
+* the zha-quirks are Home Automation related and keep that in the naming as well as the packages delivered.
+* the current library seems not to take care of the Bind and Configure Reporting of the devices during the pairing process.
+In result it is up to the above layer to do so.
+The consequences are tha such above layer has to take care of all manufacturer specifics for the Binding and Reporting parts while the Quirk does also for mapping Cluster/Attribute to a more standard thing.
+End result will be to manage twice customer specific actions !

 ## Design Principle